centreon/centreon-documentation/versioned_docs/version-22.10/resources/contribute.md

 * an image is missing,
 * a link has an incorrect format,
-* some backticks (``` characters used around code blocks) are not closed properly, or there is an extra space before the backticks
+* some backticks (``` characters used around code blocks) are not closed properly, or there is an extra space before the backticks,
 * a file doesn’t have the exact same name in French and in English.